Search

 Pro Shop: 480-488-2570

 The tennis and pickleball complex also basks in that desert landscape.
-Its seven hard tennis courts and four pickleball courts cluster below the golf clubhouse, where they share space with a swimming pool, fitness center, and modest tennis pro shop with views to the west of that riveting pile of rock.
-It is 5 to 10 degrees cooler there in this part of Scottsdale than it is in Phoenix, which encourages guests and members to play.
-And tennis director Dale Light and his staff follow the hotel's policy of providing attentive service, which on the courts means working assiduously to set up games.
-"I want us to have a complete program so that people can come from anywhere and get all the tennis they want," says Light.
+Its tennis and pickleball courts cluster below the golf clubhouse, where they share space with a swimming pool, fitness center, and modest tennis pro shop with views to the west of that riveting pile of rock.
+It is 10 to 15 degrees cooler in this part of Scottsdale than it is in Phoenix, which encourages guests and members to play.
+And tennis director David Rogers and his staff follow the hotel's policy of providing attentive service, which on the courts means working assiduously to set up games.

 Ratings